skalekarr/auto1/README.md

 ## Notes
 filter color/manufacturer - will reset the pagination to the first page <br>
 sort - will not reset the pagination to the first page.
 This can be achieved by sending the starting pageNumber <br>
+security vulnerabilities in the dependencies is due to the mock server <br>
+Need internet connection to download the bootstrap styles